-SoLuna Copper Sinks come in four beautiful finishes, or patinas.
-Here’s a guide to how these finishes are achieved, their characteristics and how you can expect them to age over time.
+SoLuna Copper Sinks come in five beautiful finishes, or patinas.
+Below is a guide on how each finish is achieved, it’s characteristics and how you can expect each finish to age over time.

-If after reading the following descriptions you still can't decide which copper patina is right for your situation, you can now order a sampler set of all four of our unique copper patinas and make the right decision!
-Click here for details. *Sample for polished copper available by request.
+If after reading the following descriptions you still can't decide which copper patina is right for your situation, you can see them in person by ordering a set of 4” x 4” copper sample tiles, each with a different finish.

 Keeping the bright shiny look will require regular polishing with a commercial copper polish.
 You can extend the time between polishing with an application of Renaissance Wax.
 The natural patina look will require the patience to let nature takes its course.
 Your sink begins changing color as soon as it is made.
 You can choose our pre-waxing service to prevent changes in patina during transit time.